-Turning first to plaintiffs' assertion that a "summary suspension" of their licenses occurred, Judge Murray rejected the assertion based on the record produced at the hearing on the motion for preliminary injunction.
+Turning first to plaintiffs' assertion that a "summary suspension" of their licenses occurred, preliminary injunction.
 Id. at 7.
 Judge Murray also noted that injunctive relief would not be appropriate for the purported "restriction" of plaintiffs' licenses, as there was no dispute that plaintiffs resumed their full testing operations approximately one week after the recall issued.
 Id.